f1datajunkie/jupyterlite-fastf1/README.md

 # jupyterlite-fastf1

 This template repository provides an example of running `fastf1` (*not live timing*) in a browser based JupyterLite environment.
-JupyterLite provides access to JupyterLab and Jupyert notebook environments, with ih-browser code exeuction using a Pyodide (WASM Python) environment.
+JupyterLite provides access to JupyterLab and Jupyter notebook environments, with in-browser code exeuction using a Pyodide (WASM Python) environment.

 *Although `xeus-python` kernels are availble for JupyterLite, `fastf1` currently only works in a `pyodide` kernel.*

 In order to run `fastf1` in a `pyodide` envrionment, you need to manually install several dependencies.
 See the [`demo.ipynb`](./demo.ipynb) notebook for an example.

-Guide to using this reposistory available as a Juopyter Book / ebook [here](https://f1datajunkie.github.io/book).
+Guide to using this reposistory available as a Jupyter Book / ebook [here](https://f1datajunkie.github.io/book).

 Example JupyterLite/JupyterLab environment: [view demo](https://f1datajunkie.github.io/jupyterlite-fastf1/lab/index.html?path=demo.ipynb)